zlatanvasovic/hackwork/README.md

 ### Constants

-Hackwork uses constants for paths and settings
+Hackwork uses constants for paths and settings.

 **Base constants**